Panama disease: TR4 devastation era

-Tropical Race 4 (TR4) was discovered in Taiwan in 1989.
+TR4 was discovered in Taiwan in 1989.
 In July 2013, members of OIRSA, a Latin American regional organisation for plant and animal health, produced a contingency plan specific to TR4 for its nine member countries (Belize, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Nicaragua and Panama).
 The plan is only available in Spanish.

 In March 2015, Latin America growers met to create a regional defense effort and planned to meet again in September or October of that year.
 No specific regional measures are in place.
 Ecuadorian growers requested the government to fumigate all containers.

 Scientists are trying to modify the banana plant to make it resist Panama disease and many other serious banana afflictions ranging from fungal, bacterial, and viral infections to nematodes and beetles.
 Researchers are combing remote jungles searching for new wild bananas.
 Hybrid bananas are being created in the hope of generating a new variety with strong resistance to diseases.
-Some believe the best hope for a more resilient banana is through genetic engineering.
 However, the resulting fruit also needs to taste good, ripen in a predictable amount of time, travel long distances undamaged, and be easy to grow in great quantities.
 Currently, no cultivar or hybrid meets all of these criteria.

 Australian quarantine

-In Queensland, a farm in Tully, 1500 km north of Brisbane, was quarantined and some plants were destroyed after TR4 was detected on March 3, 2015.
+A farm in In Tully, Queensland, was quarantined and some plants were destroyed after TR4 was detected in March 2015.
 After an initial shutdown of the infected farm, truckloads of fruit left in April with harvesting allowed to resume under strict biosecurity arrangements.
 The government says it is not feasible to eradicate the fungus.
-Researchers like Gert Kema, based at Wageningen University, The Netherlands, say the disease will continue to spread, despite efforts to contain it, as long as susceptible varieties are being grown.
-The disease was again detected in Tully in July 2017, prompting Biosecurity Queensland to impose quarantine conditions.
+Researchers like Gert Kema, based at Wageningen University, Netherlands, say the disease will continue to spread, despite efforts to contain it, as long as susceptible varieties are being grown.
+The disease was again detected in Tully in July 2017, prompting Biosecurity Queensland (BQ) to impose quarantine conditions.

-Outside experts were brought in to review Biosecurity Queensland's performance 15 February to 24 May 2021.
+Outside experts were brought in to review BQ's performance in 2021.
 Their assessment credits BQ with quick and effective response which is being emulated by other countries.
-Thus far TR4 continues to be contained to the Tully Valley only and containment is thought to be possible as long as accidental human movement and transport in flowing water can be halted.
+Thus far TR4 continues to be contained to the Tully valley only, and containment is thought to be possible as long as accidental human movement and transport in flowing water can be halted.